 Note: The views expressed in this article are those of Mr. Schneider, and they may not reflect the views of Alt Film Guide.
 Also, this Forbidden Planet review was initially posted in January 2007.

 FORBIDDEN PLANET (1956).
-Dir.: Fred M. Wilcox.
+Director: Fred M. Wilcox.
 Cast: Walter Pidgeon, Anne Francis, Leslie Nielsen, Robby the Robot, Warren Stevens, Earl Holliman, Richard Anderson, Jack Kelly, George Wallace, Robert Dix.
-Scr.: Cyril Hume; from a story by Irving Block and Allen Adler inspired by William Shakespeare’s The Tempest.
+Screenplay: Cyril Hume; from a story by Irving Block and Allen Adler inspired by William Shakespeare’s The Tempest.

 1 Academy Award Nomination